-Scripps surgeons have expertise in a number of thoracic surgery procedures.
+Scripps have expertise in a number of thoracic surgery procedures.
 When possible, minimally invasive methods are used, including robot-assisted surgery, and video-assisted thoracoscopic surgery (VATS).

 The care team works closely with the patient to determine the appropriate treatment course, given the patient’s health profile, type of lung cancer, and expectations for treatment.

 Minimally-invasive robotic surgery

 For some patients, robot-assisted surgery may be an option.
 In minimally-invasive robot-assisted surgery, a specially trained surgeon sits at a console near the patient, guiding the robotics technology.

 The surgeons who participate in the Scripps Minimally Invasive Robotic Surgery Program have completed specialized training in robot-assisted surgical procedures.

 VATS: Video-assisted thoracoscopic surgery

 VATS is a minimally-invasive procedure used for lung tumor removal, and biopsies of the lung and chest wall.